Hill Country State Natural Area

 Tucked away in the rugged terrain southwest of Bandera is Hill Country State Natural Area, an undeveloped and secluded retreat.
 Approximately 40 miles of multiuse trails wind up grassy valleys, cross spring-fed streams, and climb steep limestone hills.
 Equestrians, hikers and mountain bikers can enjoy exploring the trails.
 Campsites for primitive and back country camping are available to equestrian and non-equestrian campers.
 There is also a Group Lodge with a kitchen.

 Swimming and fishing are not available at this time due to extremely low water levels.
-Please contact the park for the latest conditions.
+Fire danger conditions can change rapidly and a burn ban can be enacted with little advanced notice.
+Please contact the park for current conditions prior to your arrival.

 - Be sure to bring drinking water.
 Potable water is not available; all water must be treated.

 - Campfires permitted in fire rings only, except during burn bans.

 - As with all Texas State Parks, pets must be on leashes no longer than 6 feet (strictly enforced).

 - We are a primitive park, back to nature - so we say "If you think you need it, we don't have it, so you'll need to bring it!"

 Recreational activity centers around 40 miles of designated, multiuse trails.
 The park offers a back country setting for activities such as primitive camping, backpacking, mountain biking, hiking,, and nature viewing.